RianMontagh/RianMontagh.github.io/_posts/2026-02-05-First-Model-Results-and-2024-Topobathy.md

 ## First Model Run Results and 2024 Topobathy

 Last week, I was able to run the 2025 flood model successfully, but wasn't able to fully view the results.
-This week, I dusted off my MATLAB skills and plotted up results!
-I want to make sure these results make sense on their own and when compared to high water marks and gage data.
+This week, I processed the 2024 topo, reran the model with this new bed level, and dusted off my MATLAB skills to plot up results!

-### Preliminary Results
+### Thoughts from Results with the 2022 Topo

 These results are for the 2025 Flood, which peaked on December 11 at 2:30 am.
 They are using the 2022 topobathy, which is not accurate for the 2025 flood, but should be fine for making sure the model is reasonable.

 #### Water Level

 The water level spatial placement seems reasonable; the snapshot below is a few hours after the discharge peak, and shows water overtopping the banks and flowing north to the Overflow boundary.
 This matches generally with what occurred during the 2025 flood.
 One thing that is strange to me is the dry cells that are surrounded by wet cells&mdash;this seems unlikely to me unless there is a large, local increase in elevation at these dry cells.
+However, Wuming assured me that these are normal.

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/b3eae236-4dd9-418b-afbb-06e3c32a03b1" />